Lugadilu/Lugadilu.github.io/_lab-challenges/Tryhackme-agent-sudo.md

 modify anything else.
 And now we get a 200 OK message.
 Which tell us that C is chris and we have another agent called **J** It also gives us a hint that **chris password is weak**

+#### Hash-Cacking and Brute-forcing
+We know ftp is open on this server, so to get the FTP password, we can use hydra.
+Hydra is normally used to guess logins for remote authentication for FTP, SSH, HTTP, Telnet, RDP, SMB , postresql etc Do hydra -h to see the options.
+Since we know the user as chris, edit it and use usr/share/wordlists/rockyou as the passlist, and ip and run.
+Login into ftp using the name and ip and download the files by doing a get

+On the local machine, view them and view the txt by using cat.

+Run binwalk on each to rty and view hidden information like the txt says.
+We use binwalk in digital forensics.
+This is **stignography**
+Use binwalk to help extact the hidden file by adding an -e flag if we do this on cutie.png we extract a zip file 8702.zip, but it has a password, so to  open it use john the ripper flag **zip2john 8702.zip > hash**, this extracts the hash and saes it in a file called **hash** The hash can now be used, we crack it again by using john ie **john hash -w=?usr/share/wordlists/rockyou.txt** the cracked password is **alien**, if already cracked, do **john --show hash** Use it now to extact and read the file

+The text is encoded, and is a base64, gogle cyber chef and use it to decode this .
+We see  Area51, but we dont know where to use
+Since we are hinted with steg, we can try steg utility ie **steghide extract -sf cute-alien.jpg** we get name and password for james. password **hackerrules!**

+since ssh was open, we can use the above to login to james